Sportsman No.1 (series): Glory Sportsman (2010)

 A one-time special that featured a large lineup of 50 competitors attempting the Monster Box.

 Noniku Battle Atamaccho (2012)

 A one-time special that featured a pair competing together on modified events that feature traditional Sportsman events mixed with intellectual aspects.

 Strongman No.1 (2023–2024)

 Airing as a special during the final three specials of Honoo-no Taiiku-kai TV, Strongman No.1 saw seven professional athletes in different fields competing for the title.
-In addition, a team composed of four Taiiku Kai TV staff competed alongside the professionals.
+In addition, a team composed of four Taiiku Kai TV staff who competed alongside the professionals.